Revery-Technologies/revery/README.md

   - This is the entry point of the app.
 This is the screen you see when you first open the app.
 - /js/res
   - This is where the 360 background images and any other VR assets will go.
+- Settings.js
+  - This is, contrary to popular belief, the settings screen.
 - /js/EmergencyModeVR.js
   - The Emergency Mode VR environment.
 - /js/LongTermModeVR.js